 Multiple Contributors / Editors

+eg. large news organisations.
 WordPress could certainly handle a local/town news site.
-But when the size increases to that of BBC/Dailymail, for instance, the number of posts would become problematic in terms of both database and user interface.
+But when the size increases to that of BBC / Dailymail, for instance, the number of posts would become problematic in terms of both database and user interface.

-A big e-commerce site that is “properly big” (we’re talking Amazon), is probably just too big for WordPress.
+A big e-commerce site that is “properly big” (Asos, Amazon), is probably just too big for WordPress.

 B2B features for advanced user account management

-WordPress has a powerful “capabilities” user permissions system, but it doesn’t natively integrate with things like MS Active Directory, so there’s a limit depending on how far you want to go.
+WordPress has a powerful user-permissions system, but it doesn’t natively integrate with things like MS Active Directory, so there’s a limit depending on how far you want to go.

 Static content can scale almost infinitely via Cloudflare.
-A highly dynamic site would be more challenging, but there’s no reason it couldn’t run on an auto-scale server architecture.
+A highly dynamic site with a lot of changing content would be more challenging.

 Custom applications requiring custom database architecture